 includes over 125 partner agencies and over 350 law enforcement

 officers.
-Marshal Elliott created the Fugitive Safe Surrender
+In 2005 Marshal Elliott created the Fugitive Safe Surrender

 Program in which law enforcement partners with the local faith based

 community and encourages fugitives to surrender at a local place of

 worship.
 This highly successful program has been duplicated across the

-country and has led to the peaceful surrender of thousands of fugitives.
-He has
+country and has led to the peaceful surrender of over 65,000 fugitives.